 HR Compliant Audit Providers

-For a cost-saving HR software option, opt for Zoho People(2).
-Zoho People is free of charge if a business has up to five workers or less.
-After installing the software to your device, it Zoho People has a fee of only $1/month per employee and allows for add on services like recruiting as your business expands.
+For a cheaper HR software alternative, choose Zoho People(2).
+Zoho People is of no cost to you, if a business has up to five workers or less.
+After installing the software to your device, it Zoho People has a fee of only $1/month per worker and lets you add on services like searching for potential employees as the company grows.

-For a cost-saving payroll provider that is catered to small businesses, opt for Gusto(3).
-Gusto provides HR labor law compliance for low price of $6/month per employee plus a $39 monthly service fee.
-They also provide insurance and can offer health benefits and 401(k) savings plans for employees.
+For a cheaper payroll provider that serves favorably to mom and pop shops, choose Gusto(3).
+Gusto gives HR workforce law compliance for a low fee of $6/month per worker in addition to a $39 monthly service cost.
+They also have insurance and can give health incentives and 401(k) savings options for workers.

-A lot of small businesses with a tight budget choose to work with a PEO(4) (Professional Employer Organization).
+A lot of mom and pop shops with a restricted spending budget choose to use a PEO(4) (Professional Employer Organization).
 As a co-business, a PEO collaborates with other businesses to make sure that they are HR compliant.
-That curbs their work risk and assists the business in providing professional HR services on par with larger businesses.
+That curbs their work risk and helps the business in giving legit HR services on the level of larger corporations.

-PEO typically provides consulting and legal advice as part of their services.
-And in some instances, working with a PEO can lower your worker’s compensation costs by gathering your workers with other business’ employees.
+PEO typically offers advising and legal tips as an extension of services provided.
+In some cases, collaborating with a PEO can lessen your worker’s compensation fees by collecting your workers with other company’s employees.

-Employing a full-time HR manager is another way to receive HR compliance.
-However, most small businesses run on a tight budget and might not can afford a second set of staff to work for them at that capacity.
-Based on findings researched by Indeed(5), a full-time HR manager can range in the costs of about $55,000 annually.
-Therefore, many businesses hold back until they have 50 to 100+ workers before bringing on a full-time HR manager on board.
+Bringing a full-time human resources manager to your workforce is another way to get HR compliance.
+But, as stated earlier, most mom and pop shops operate on a small budget and possibly cannot afford another set of staff to work for them.
+According to the findings compiled by Indeed(5), a full-time HR manager can cost up to $55,000 on an annual basis.
+Which means that a lot of businesses hold back until they attain 50 to over 100+ workers prior to hiring a full-time HR manager.

 Pros & Cons of Conducting an HR Compliance Audit

-Bringing insight in your business by using an HR Compliance Audit can be enlightening.
-But, like with everything else there is always a flip side to the coin.
+Providing insight to your company by utilizing an HR Compliance Audit can be a great learning experience.
+But, like with everything else there is always the bad side of a good thing.

 Pros of an HR Compliance Audit

-- Better Legal Results – Increase your chance of victory in the courtroom if you are put on the spot by a dissatisfied former worker
+- Greater Legal Results – Greaten your chance of winning in the legal system if you are put on the spot by a dissatisfied former worker

 Cons of HR Compliance Audit

-- Documentation of HR Problems – Possibility of complaints and lawsuits of reported problems are not fixed immediately upon discovery
+- Recording of HR Issues – A chance that criticisms and legal cases of reported problems are not fixed quickly once discovered

 Alternatives to HR Compliance Audit

-Without employees, there is no need to conform to HR Compliance standards.
-This could be a viable option if a business works with a temporary staffing agency, a free-lance contract worker, or look outside of the country for staffing.
+Without workers, there is no reason to comply to HR Compliance mandates.
+This could be a good alternative if a business works with a temp agency, a free-lance contract worker, or look outside of the country for staffing.

-Instead of going through the recruiting and hiring process, temp and staffing agencies provide workers for your company.
-Since the workers are hired by the agency, your business pays a fee for use of the worker.
-It typically costs 30 percent to 50 percent more than if you paid the worker an hourly wage or a salary.
-But you do not have to deal with the complex HR compliance audits.
+Instead of going through the steps of hunting and vetting, temp and staffing businesses bring workers to the company.
+Since the workers are brought on by the agency, the business provides compensation for utilizing the worker offered.
+The fee is usually 30% to 50 % more than if you paid the employee an hourly income.
+But you do not have to go through the often difficult HR compliance audits.